NikolayRag/typeTodo/README.rst

 * states
 * tasks

 All changes done to TODO comment are accumulated and flushed with incremented version and same ID.
 So all changes history is saved.

+4.8.
+       **HTTP** mode is used if configuration _http [host] [repository] [user] [pass]_ line is found in .do config.
+       Repository can be *public* or *personal*.

+* public repository
+       - is created new at first run or can be recreated new using 'TypeTodo: Reset Global config' Sublime command.
+It is free to read and write by everyone who knows it's name.
+       - public repository is accessible at http://typetodo.com/[repname] where [repname] looks like _~exwvpaytkfs6_
+* personal repository
+       - have same name as registered user.
+It is readable by everyone (yet) but can be written only when username/pass is provided.

+All changes done to TODO comment are accumulated and flushed with incremented version and same ID.
+So all changes history is saved.